cran/hdf5lib/README.md

 -   **Thread-Safety Enabled:** `hdf5lib` builds HDF5 with thread-safety enabled, ensuring safe use with parallel R packages (like `RcppParallel`). `Rhdf5lib` does not support building with this feature.

+-   **Predictable Versioning and Features:** The version of `hdf5lib` directly corresponds to the bundled HDF5 version (e.g., `hdf5lib` v2.0.0.x bundles HDF5 v2.0.0).
+This allows developers to require a minimum `hdf5lib` version to guarantee a specific HDF5 version and a consistent set of features.
+In contrast, `Rhdf5lib` may link against a pre-existing system library or be configured at install-time, so its package version does not guarantee which version of HDF5 is actually in use or which features are enabled.

 `hdf5lib` is intended to be a simple and reliable provider of the HDF5 C library for any R package.

 ## **License**